yegor256/dynamo-archive/README.md

 node dynamo-archive.js
 ```

-You can also restore the table from a JSON file:
+To restore a table from a JSON file run:

 ```
 node dynamo-restore.js